Naviid24/pp2-carfun-quiz/README.md

 - The CarFun Quiz is an online multiple-choice quiz game website focused on the driving and car questions .
 The quiz is targeted towards the people (adults and children) who love to know something weird about distance and rules and cars facts.
 - The users can test their knowledge of all things driving related with CarFun Quiz, 10 question quiz!
 From famous car manufacturers to rules of the road.

-# Quiz Rules

-- You will have only 15 seconds per each question.
-- Once you select your answer, it can't be undone.
-- You can not select any option once time goes off.
-- You will get points on the basis of your correct answers.
 -----

 # User Experience (UX) and Design